Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Homotopy equivalence and homotopy between filtered functors

 This is a rather restrictive requirement.
 To define an appropriate notion of equivalence between ($A_{\infty}$) categories, it is {\it not} a correct idea to require that the set of objects are equal.
-This point is related to the basic concept of category where equality should be replaced by an equivalence.
+This point is related to the basic concept of category, where an equality should be replaced by an equivalence.
+This is a point where the notion of a homotopy equivalence which we introduced in Definition~\ref{defn225} is more natural from the point of view of category theory than the notion of a strong homotopy equivalence we defined above.

-This is a point where the notion of homotopy equivalence which we introduced in Definition \ref{defn225} is more natural from the point of view of category theory than the notion of strong homotopy equivalence we defined above.
+We will further discuss the relation between these two notions later in this section. \end{rem}